thomasgwatson/twicefire/src/content/kissoflife.md

 ---
 layout: post
 excerpt: "You gave me the kiss of life!
 Kiss of life...
-Sade remixed so wonderfully by Kaytranda"
+Sade remixed so wonderfully by Kaytranada"
 title: "Kiss of Life"
 author: Tom Watson
 tags: ["dance"]